AnnaNutzz/CMCA-506-LAB-6/README.md

 ---------------------------------------------------------------
 ## Folders:
 1. Division of the whole project into 4 deliverables
-2. Codes - per person
+2. Deliverable 1 - codes per person

 ### Team members: